alejoseed/Shuffletify/README.md

 ### What technologies were used:

-I used plain CSS and HTML, as well as Express.JS and Node.js to explore the possibilities of a more simplistic project
+I used plain CSS and HTML, as well as Node.js to explore the possibilities of a more simplistic project

 Contact me: